Mark Watson: Other work

-From 2018, Watson appeared in TUI commercials alongside fellow comedian Zoe Lyons on Sky One.

-In 2020 during the COVID-19 pandemic, Watson, Tim Key and Alex Horne started a YouTube channel playing a game known as No More Jockeys.
-The three were given Chortle Legends of Lockdown awards for No More Jockeys as well as their individual work.
-In December, he launched a podcast through his production company with co-host Michael Chakravety called menkind, discussing masculinity with a weekly guest.

 Personal life

-Watson was married to Emily Howes, a fellow novelist, writer-performer and theatre director.
-Tim Key was Watson's best man.
-Watson and Howes have two children; they divorced in 2019.
+Watson proposed to Emily Howes, a fellow novelist, writer-performer and theatre director during a live marathon comedy routine at the Fringe, in front of an audience of 200.

-Watson is now in a relationship with comedy producer Lianne Coop; they live in East London.
+They married in 2004, with Tim Key acting as Watson's best man.
+Watson and Howes have two children.
+He is currently in a relationship with comedy producer Lianne Coop; they live in East London.

 Watson is a lifelong supporter of Bristol City Football Club.